WHAT DOES THE ODD/EVEN PARKING MEAN TO ME?

 More details plus information on how and where to apply may be found here.

-The City of Rockford Public Works Department is pleased to present the FY 2015-2019 Improvement Program, which proposes over $139,000,000 of infrastructure investment throughout the City.
-The program was presented to the Finance and Personnel Committee on January 5, 2015 and adopted by City Council on January 20,2015.
+The City of Rockford Public Works Department is pleased to present the Final Draft of the FY 2016-2020 Improvement Program, which proposes over $148,000,000 of infrastructure investment throughout the City.
+The program will be presented to the Finance and Personnel Committee on February 8, 2016 for consideration and approval.
 This document is designed to be e-friendly with hyperlinked pages.

 Download the Final Draft of the FY 2016-2020 CIP Book here